 In turn, people expressed their surprise on reading my body of work to find that I have never lost my sense of wonder.
 This delights me to no end.
 After all, a writer’s greatest asset is curiosity.
 A storyteller’s influence resides in the freshness of delivery of even ages old wisdom and oft retold tales.

 I believe in the magic of discovery.
 I can see how things can be shared, even step-by-step, even if complicated so that others in the community or audience can understand the words and ideas people want to communicate.

 Translating struggle to success

 My personal struggle in the role of an outsider so often in my own life has sharpened my observation skills.
-The special powers of perception led to being an exceptional publicist helping and to help my clients gain ground in the media and their market.
+The special powers of perception led to being an exceptional publicist who helped clients gain ground in the media and their market.
 On the foundation of hard-won communication ‘chops’ and high-quality writing I added valuable, custom coaching to help them deliver their messages and their image comfortably and with confidence

 When marketing forged the brave new world of branding, I knew I had been correctly placed at the heart of communication culture with my love of stories as my super power.

 Branded at birth!

 Before ‘brand’ became a thing, mine was sealed at birth, one might say.
 My parents named me Helena which is from the Greek for bringer of light.
 My father’s name, Kaufman, is from the German and means merchant.
 Together, they describe my greatest love as a business communications specialist – to bring to light the special stories that make entrepreneurs shine – their history – their accomplishment – their unique contributions – and how they serve their community.

 Just a few of the critical narratives I created helped to……

 - Raise $28 million in a capital fundraising campaign for Winnipeg’s Asper Community Centre and won my clients a Silver Medallion in Montreal for original marketing materials such as newsletters, a publication for expats, full-colour brochures and advertising collateral.